-The Bill gives the right to data subjects not to subject to a decision solely based upon automated processing, including profiling.
+The Bill gives the right to data subjects to not be subject to a decision solely based upon automated processing, including profiling.

 11.2 Do the applicable restrictions (if any) distinguish between different types of cookies?
 If so, what are the relevant factors?